shaik1002/biggitlabbomb/doc/ci/jobs/ci_job_token.md

 ## Control job token access to your project

-You can control which groups or projects can use a job token to authenticate and access some of your project's resources.
+You can control which groups or projects can use a job token to authenticate and access your project's resources.

 By default, job token access is restricted to only CI/CD jobs that run in pipelines in your project.
 To allow another group or project to authenticate with a job token from the other